linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/2 Ricardian Model.md

 Buildings
 Minerals

-# Ricardian Model
+## Ricardian Model

 - Previously belief was that country must hold absolute advantage to make trade worthwhile

 Lowest production cost in the world
-○ Implies best technology, lowest wages, unique natural resources
+- Implies best technology, lowest wages, unique natural resources

 - Ricardo demonstrates that only comparative advantage
-$\circ$  Required for mutually beneficial trade
+- Required for mutually beneficial trade
 - Labor only mobile resource – capital indirectly considered

-# Ricardian Model
+## Ricardian Model

 - Ricardo's goal was to demonstrate the benefits of free trade

-○ Opposed then prominent mercantilists
+- Opposed then prominent mercantilists

 - Counterintuitive idea: even if cost of production for all goods a country produced higher than trading partners, still benefit by exporting the good that country produces most efficiently